-- § take informed decisions; - § deploy resources in a sustainable manner; and - § work with partners and other third parties.
+- Take informed decisions: - Deploy resources in a sustainable manner; and - Work with partners and other third parties.

-In considering your proper arrangements, we use the CIPFA/SOLACE framework for local government to ensure that our assessment is made against an already existing mandatory framework which you use in documents such as your Annual Governance Statement.
+In considering your proper arrangements, we will draw on the requirements of the CIPFA/SOLACE framework for local government to ensure that our assessment is made against a framework that you are already required to have in place and to report on through documents such as your annual governance statement.